 - Visual representation of the press story

 Be careful not to overuse bold, as nobody wants to be told where to look or be overwhelmed by an email with a maze of bold text.
-Keep the amount to the crucial information that summarises the whole story.
+Reserve it for the crucial information that summarises the whole story.

 In a study conducted by email software providers Boomerang, the closing for your email was shown to be as important as the body.
 The study measured the effectiveness of different closing phrases by looking at 350,000 email threads and comparing response rates.